Aayush786-21/leo_downloader/README.md

 highest: Best audio quality and video quality.
 lowest: Lowest quality available.
 144p, 360p, 720p, 1080p: Specific resolutions (adjustments may be needed based on available formats).
-Contributing

-If you want to contribute to this project, follow these steps:

-Fork the Repository

-Create a New Branch

-bash
-Copy code
-git checkout -b feature/your-feature
-Make Your Changes

-Commit Your Changes

-bash
-Copy code
-git add .
-git commit -m "Add your message here"
-Push to the Branch

-bash
-Copy code
-git push origin feature/your-feature
-Create a Pull Request

-Go to the original repository and create a pull request with a description of your changes.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.